mbaumer/us_hep_funding/docs/_states/CT.md

 <a name="CT-05"></a>
 [Back to top](#top)
 ## CT-05 -- Rep. Elizabeth Esty (D)
+### Committees
+Elizabeth Esty is the #6 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016